 - Fixed-Route.
 65 separate routes (called Links) serve Orange, Osceola, and Seminole County apartments.
 Rides are on comfy buses equipped with bike racks.

 - LYMMO.
 Gives you free access to a three-mile loop serving the downtown business, entertainment, and shopping districts.

 - Xpress.
 Available weekdays for Lake and Volusia County apartment commuters.

 - PickUpLine.
 Provides transportation for apartments in less-populated areas.

 Taking the train from apartments near Orlando.

-Around Orlando there are more than 110 miles of active rail routs.
+Around Orlando, there are more than 110 miles of active rail routes.
 The majority of the rail is managed by CSX Transportation.
-The longest line is a 50 mile stretch that connects apartments in Seminole and Volusia County to Osceola and Polk County apartments.
-The second section is a 34 mile line that connects downtown Orlando apartments to Orange and Lake county apartments.
-The third major section is a 25 mile line, called the Aloma branch, which connects Sanford apartments to western Winter Park.
-AMTRAK also operates service along these lines if you are interested in longer distance travel.
+The longest line is a 50-mile stretch that connects apartments in Seminole and Volusia County to Osceola and Polk County apartments.
+The second section is a 34-mile line that connects downtown Orlando apartments to Orange and Lake County apartments.
+The third major section is a 25-mile line, called the Aloma branch, which connects Sanford apartments to Western Winter Park.
+AMTRAK also operates service along these lines if you are interested in long distance travel.

 You've got lots of options to get to and from your apartment in the Orlando area!

 From your apartment, there are numerous ways to get around Orlando.
 Travel by public transportation allows you to take a break from driving and saves the wear and tear on your own vehicle.
 If you must drive look into carpooling, this is a great way to save money and perhaps make some new friends.
 Whatever you decide, rest well in your apartment knowing that you have choices.